xenocrat/chyrp-markdown/README.md

 #### Add custom rendering behavior

-Optionally you may also want to adjust rendering behavior by overriding some methods.
-You may refer to the `consumeParagraph()` method of the `Markdown` and `GithubMarkdown` classes for inspiration on different rules defining which elements are allowed to interrupt a paragraph.
+Optionally you can adjust rendering behavior by overriding some methods.
+Refer to the `consumeParagraph()` method of the `Markdown` and `GithubMarkdown` classes for inspiration on different rules defining which elements are allowed to interrupt a paragraph.

 Acknowledgements <a name="ack"></a>
 ----------------